 Out-of-period adjustment - During the first quarter of 2022, we recognized a \$(0.8) million (\$(0.6) million net of tax) reduction of interest and fees on loans and loans receivable, net as an out-of-period adjustment.
-The adjustment was not considered material to the interim consolidated financial statements for the quarter ended March 31, 2022 or the financial statements of any previously filed interim or annual periods.
+The adjustment was not considered material to the interim consolidated financial statements for the three months ended March 31, 2022, nine months ended September 30, 2022, or the financial statements of any previously filed interim or annual periods.